getkyo/kyo/README.md

   IOs.runLazy(a)
 // ** Avoid 'IOs.runLazy' this, use 'kyo.App' instead) **

-// Since the computation is suspended withe
+// Since the computation is suspended with the
 // 'Options' effect first, the lazy IOs execution
 // will be triggered once 'Options' is handled val c: Option[Int] =